tvst/st-annotated-text/README.md

 - [htbuilder.HtmlElement](https://github.com/tvst/htbuilder) objects in case you want to customize the annotations further.
 In particular, you can import the `annotation()` function from this module to easily produce annotations whose CSS you can customize via keyword arguments.
+- lists of any of the above -- or of lists!